A brief introduction to artificial neurons

 We have discussed converting each object x in a dataset (such as our WBC image dataset) into a feature vector (x1, x2, …, xn) representing each of the n feature values of x.
 In the figure above, these n variables of the data’s feature vectors become the n input variables of the neural network.

 The first hidden layer of neurons may then be connected as inputs to neurons in another hidden layer, which are connected to neurons in another layer, and so on.
 As a result, practical neural networks may have several hidden layers with thousands of neurons, each with their own biases, input weights, and even different activation functions.
-The most common usage of the term deep learning refers to solving problems using neural networks having several hidden layers; the discussion of the many challenges in designing neural networks for deep learning would cover an entire course much longer than this one.
+The most common usage of the term deep learning refers to solving problems using neural networks having several hidden layers; the discussion of the many challenges in designing neural networks for deep learning would fill an entire course.

 STOP: Say that a neural network has 100 input variables, three output neurons, and four hidden layers of 1000 neurons each.
 Say also that every neuron in one layer is connected as an input to every neuron in the next layer.
 How many bias parameters will this network have?
 How many weight parameters will this network have?